daradib/sidedoor/README.md

 # sidedoor

-sidedoor maintains a reverse SSH tunnel to provide a backdoor. sidedoor can be used to remotely control a device behind a NAT.
+sidedoor maintains a reverse tunnel to provide a backdoor. sidedoor can be used to remotely control a device behind a NAT.

 sidedoor is packaged for Debian-based systems with systemd or upstart.